The Edge of the World: Literature

 Powell wrote a book about his experience making the film: raising the initial funding, trying and failing to make the film on St Kilda, then realising that Foula could be used instead.
 He detailed how the cast and crew were selected and how they lived and worked on the island at a time when there were no flights there, only occasional radio communication.
-They even had to build their own accommodations.
+They even had to build their own accommodation.

 The book was initially titled 200,000 Feet on Foula.
 This is a reference to the amount of film used, not the height of the cliffs.
 It was published in America as 200,000 Feet – The Edge of the World and was reprinted as Edge of the World: The making of a film in a paperback edition in 1990.

 Return to the Edge of the World

 In 1978, director Michael Powell and some of the surviving cast and crew went back to Foula to re-visit the island where they had made the film that changed their lives.
 This was made for BBC TV to act as "colour bookends" to the 1937 film and is called Return to the Edge of the World.
 In the first part, Powell drives in to Pinewood Studios and tells how the film came to be made.
 Then he, John Laurie, Sydney Streeter, Grant Sutherland and others return to Foula.
 In the second part, they talk to some of the islanders who were there in 1937 and remember those who couldn't make the reunion.
 Return to the Edge of the World was available as an extra on both the VHS and DVD releases of the original film by the BFI.
 Following the death of Belle Chrystall in 2003, there are no surviving members of the credited cast or crew.
-However, Andy Gear, who at aged six lived on Foula and was featured as a "Villager in Evacuation," still lives today in Gutcher, North Yell island, Shetland.
+Andy Gear, who at age three lived on Foula and was featured as a "Villager in Evacuation" lives in Gutcher, North Yell island, Shetland.